ijonglin/mp3-collection-simplifier/on_thumbdrive/README.md

 the songs into a lot less files.
 This script does just that in a very destructive manner.
 So, to use this script:

-1. Make a copy of the MP3 thumb directory
+1. *ALWAYS* Make a copy of the MP3 thumb directory
-1. Copy the Makefile, one_offs.py and albumize.py scripts into the top level where the directory structure is two level {artist}/{album_name}/song.mp3
+1. Copy the Makefile, and albumize.py scripts into the top level where the directory structure is two level {artist}/{album_name}/song.mp3
 1. Run the command:
     ```bash